meguna/mff/README.md

 ## Tasks to consider

 * testing with Jest
-* drag to change ingredient order
+* drag to change ingredient group order
-* imperial / customary change! --> is this really necessary?
 * favicon
 * FUN feature: color picker to choose a theme (replace --key-red in CSS) - forest green! etc.